DiceDB/docs/src/content/docs/commands/PFADD.md

 ---
 title: PFADD
-description: Documentation for the Redis command PFADD
+description: Documentation for the DiceDB command PFADD
 ---

-# DiceDB Command: PFADD

-## Overview

 The `PFADD` command in DiceDB is used to add elements to a HyperLogLog data structure.
 HyperLogLog is a probabilistic data structure used for estimating the cardinality of a set, i.e., the number of unique elements in a dataset.
 The `PFADD` command helps in maintaining this data structure by adding new elements to it.